Posts Tagged ‘sqlserver’

 To add a new user to SQLServer go to your database->security and add user connected to IIS APPPOOL\DefaultAppPool.
 This way the user can log in to the database.

-Then go to the SQLServer->security and add this user to be allowed to login to the server.
+Then go to the SQLServer->security and add this user to be allowed to login to the server through the user and properties.

 That is all there is to it.